tapnair/Export2D/README.rst

 -----
 Select multiple faces and export a single or multiple  DXF or PDF files.

+Optionally you can define an offset.
+This would allow you to compensate for a laser kerf for example.

-Note: All DXF objects will be moved to the orgin based on the face's orientation.
+Note: All DXF objects will be moved to the origin based on the face's orientation.
 This may give somewhat unpredictable results.
 Modification will be likely necessary.